Zakkaruu/blog/_posts/2023-12-15-eveng-putty-wireshark-integration.md

 I have been using EVE-NG to do some labbing for JNCIS and CCNP studies.
 I've found that their integration pack installs older versions of `PuTTY` and `Wireshark`.
 I wanted to use my already installed versions.
 To do so, I analyzed the provided registry and batch files in the integration pack to see what options need to be changed.

-*Note: Please use the following instructions and files at your own discretion.*
+*Note: Please use the following instructions and files at your own discretion.
+ALWAYS BACKUP YOUR REGISTRY BEFORE MODIFYING IT.*

 ***